island-is/island.is/libs/service-portal/licenses/README.md

 ### Driving License

-Driving license is displayed if the user has one.
-Displays information regarding the license, issue date, expire date, license categories etc.
-User can also generate QR code that can be scanned and there for be able to instantly setup license in their smartphone.
+The driving license information is displayed if the user possesses a license.
+The modal provides details such as the license number, issue date, expiry date, and license categories.
+Additionally, users can generate a QR code that can be scanned to quickly set up the license on their smartphone.

-## Running unit tests
+## Running Unit Tests

-Run `nx test service-portal-licenses` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test service-portal-licenses` to execute the unit tests using [Jest](https://jestjs.io).